Hippodrome Wellington

 In 2004 the center of the race track was converted into a golf course named Wellington Golf Oostende..
-It holds 4 golf holes of the total of 9.
-The golf course is closed on race days.
+It holds 4 golf holes of the total of 9. he golf course is closed on race days.

 The Royal Galleries of Ostend were built to link the track to King Leopold II of Belgium's villa, allowing the king and his guests to travel between the two without being inconvenienced by rain or wind.

-On September 3, 1997 American pop-star Michael Jackson gave here a concert as part of his HIStory World Tour.
-It was dedicated to Princess Diana, who died 4 days earlier on August 31, 1997.
+On 3 September 1997, American pop-star Michael Jackson gave here a concert as part of his HIStory World Tour.
+It was dedicated to Princess Diana, who died 4 days earlier on 31 August 1997.

 The racecourse and part of the nearby beach have occasionally been used for cyclo-cross races, including the 2021 UCI Cyclo-cross World Championships.